CyberSift/CyberSift_Documentation/Deployment Guides/cybersift-aws.md

 ### Configuring the CyberSift Processing Server

 6. Launch the CyberSift AWS AMI.
 The AMI can be found in the EC2 dashboard under Images > AMIs (please note that you need to contact CyberSift support to gain access to this AMI - it is not publically available yet).
 Right click and “launch” the AMI.
+Select the instance type appropriate to your environment and click on **Review and Launch**.
 When reviewing the settings, we recommend allowing only the following ports, only from authorized public IPs:

  * SSH (port 22)
  * Management SSH (please contact CyberSift Support)